Why Isn't Fantasy Football Category-Based?

-There has long been debate about whether fantasy sports is more luck-driven or skill-driven.
+There has long been debate about whether fantasy sports are more luck-based or skill-based.
 This debate has caused daily fantasy to run into legal trouble in some states where it has been considered gambling by courts and thus requiring regulation by the law.
-On the other side of things, however, a recent study from MIT suggests that most fantasy sports is indeed more skill based.
+On the other side of things, however, a recent study from MIT suggests that most fantasy sports are indeed more skill-based.

 I agree that success in most fantasy sports is due to luck rather than skill, since it requires a knowledge of players, statistics, and the ability to analyze statistical trends that help predict future performance.
 I have personally leveraged these skills to high success rates in a variety of fantasy sports, reaching "Diamond" ranking multiple times in fantasy football, baseball, and hockey respectively.
 I do think that the level of skill needed to succeed is increased the more often players have games in real life.
 For example, baseball players have games nearly every day so there is a higher level of skill involved in fantasy baseball as you can track player performance and adjust lineups accordingly by starting hot hands and benching during cold streaks.
 An active, knowledgeable manager should be able to guide their fantasy team through injuries.
 The same can be said of fantasy hockey since most teams play every two or three days during the season.